LtvnSergey/Pleural-Effusion-Detection/README.md

 - In this article you can find usefull and detailed information about U-Net architecture: ['U-Net: Convolutional Networks for Biomedical
 Image Segmentation' by Olaf Ronneberger, Philipp Fischer, and Thomas Brox](https://arxiv.org/pdf/1505.04597.pdf)

+- U-net architecture was used for training with following parameters:

+  - Resnet 18 as an encoder.
+More information about ResNet18 you can find in this article ['Deep Residual Learning for Image Recognition'](https://arxiv.org/pdf/1512.03385.pdf)

+  - 9 million total parameters

+  -

 tensorboard --logdir='runs'